LxGeo/cpptemplate/README.md

 ### Prerequisites/Dependencies

 - [cmake][cmake-url] – Open-Source, cross-platform build tool
-- [fmt][fmt-url] – External library used for formatting and printing results
-- [doctest][doctest-url] – Feature-rich C++11/14/17/20 single-header testing framework for unit tests and TDD
 - [vcpkg][vcpkg-url] – C++ Library Manager for Windows, Linux, and MacOS
 - [python 3][python-url] – A programming language used to convert ctest results with a xml transformation (xslt)